lsymds/Baseline.FluentHttpExtensions/README.md

 **Send Triggering Methods**

 The send triggering methods perform the actual request to the configured endpoint.
 For that reason, they do not continue the fluent interface and return response types relevant to their methods.
+These methods dispose of the request automatically, and all methods except `MakeRequestAsync` will dispose of the response too.
+For most users, this will not cause any issues.
+However, if you are passing a stream around as a request body, for example, you may find it is disposed of by the below methods.
+To counter-act this, ensure you specify the `copyStream` parameter as true when using a stream as the request body.

 * `Task<HttpResponseMessage> MakeRequestAsync()` - Performs the request using the configured parameters and returns the response.
 Warning: when using this method, you are responsible for the lifetime of the returned response.
 Make sure you